Mastering Search Intent for Effective Lead Generation in SEO

 3.3 SERP Results for Transactional Intent

-The easiest to identify SERPs are those that are transactional.
+The easiest to identify SERPs are transactional ones.
 Typically, they display reviews, shopping carousels, and paid results at the top.
-The organic results are mostly product pages from online and brick-and-mortar businesses, and depending on the search, can contain maps to their locations.
+The organic results are mostly product pages from online and brick-and-mortar businesses, and depending on the search, they can contain maps to their locations.

-You can view an example SERP for “buy a washing machine” with a brand included right here.
+You can view an example SERP for “buy a washing machine” with a brand included here.

 Transactional Intent